-Routine and maximum metabolic rate was measured via the rate of oxygen consumption using intermittent flow respirometry.
+Routine and maximum metabolic rate was determined via measuring the rate of oxygen consumption using intermittent flow respirometry.
 Chambers were 1.5 L in volume and custom built from PVC pipe and acrylic (SF2).
-The experimental setup consisted of two sumps (volume L) with continuous water change and aeration, each containing four respirometry chambers submerged in water, placed in parallel, and out of view of other chambers (chambers were opaque except of lids).
-Each measurement cycle consisted of a fifteen second wait, three-minute-and-forty-five second measurement, and three-minute flush period.
-Each respirometry chamber unit included an independent brushless DC recirculation pump (flow rate 240 L/H), associated vinyl tubing (composing ~1% of the total water volume), and oxygen sensor probes (multichannel FireStingO2, PyroScience GmbH, Aachen, Germany) with attached sensor spot material placed in-circuit.
-Oxygen sensor probes were calibrated to zero at the beginning of the experiment and/or if spot material was replaced and were calibrated to one hundred percent at the beginning of each trial.
-During flush periods an AQUAPRO (AP750LV) pumps (750 L/H) was used to flush four chambers simultaneously.
-XXXX heaters and temperature sensors were used to ensure that experimental temperatures remained within +/-0.3°C of experimental temperature set points.
-UV filters, one-hundred-micron bag filters, and daily cleaning of equipment (bleach diluted to 200 ppm with fresh water) ensured minimal background respiration rates.
-Fish were deprived of food 18-24 hours before trials began and sampled in a fully lit room to eliminate metabolic costs associated with digestion and photoperiod, respectively [citation].
+The experimental setup consisted of two sumps (volume L) with continuous water exchange and aeration, each containing four respirometry chambers submerged for temperature.
+Each chamber was placed in parallel and fish could not view each other (i.e., chambers were opaque except of lids).
+Each measurement cycle consisted of a 15 s wait, 3:45 s measurement, and 3 min flush period.
+Each respirometry chamber unit included an independent external brushless DC recirculation pump (brand or model, flow rate 240 L h-1 ), associated vinyl tubing (composing ~1% of the total water volume), and an in-circuit oxygen sensor probe with attached sensor spot material (multichannel FireStingO2, PyroScience GmbH, Aachen, Germany).
+Oxygen sensor probes were calibrated to 0% at the beginning of the experiment and if spot material was replaced, and were calibrated to 100% percent at the beginning of each trial.
+During flush periods a pump (AQUAPRO, AP750LV, 750 L h-1) was used to flush each set of four chambers simultaneously.
+XXXX watt heaters and temperature sensors were used to ensure that temperatures remained within +/-0.3°C of the desired experimental temperature set points.
+Minimal background respiration was achieved through UV filtration, particle filtration (100 µm bag filters), and daily cleaning of equipment (bleach diluted to 200 ppm with fresh water).
+Fish were deprived of food for 18-24 h before aerobic physiology trials began and trials were conducted in a fully lit room to eliminate metabolic costs associated with digestion and photoperiod, respectively [citation].

-Maximum metabolic rate (MMR)

-To measure maximum metabolic rate (MMR) fish were placed in a swim tunnel for ten minutes.
-During the first five-minute interval, the speed of the swim tunnel was slowly increased until fish displayed a change in gait swimming behavior, defined as a transitioning behavior between predominately pectoral swimming to predominately body/tail undulations (SV1).
-The speed of the swim tunnel that produced this intermediary transitional swimming behavior was maintained for the second five-minute interval to achieve maximum aerobic performance.
-Immediately after the ten-minute swimming period, fish were collected by hand and transferred to respiration chambers.
-Time between fish being placed in respiration chambers and the of data being recorded was measured to be less than ten seconds.
-MMR was measured over a thirty second interval via rolling regressions within the ‘auto_rate’ function included in the R package ‘respR’ (v2.0.1).
-The steepest slope (highest oxygen consumption rate) with an r2 threshold of 0.95 was used to determine MMR.
-MMR was measured prior to RMR.
+To measure maximum oxygen consumption as a proxy for maximum metabolic rate (MO2Max) fish were placed in a swim tunnel for 10 min.
+During the first 5 min interval, the speed of the swim tunnel was slowly increased until fish displayed a change in gait swimming behavior, defined as a transitioning between predominately pectoral swimming to predominately body/tail undulations (SV1).
+The speed of the swim tunnel that produced this intermediary transitional swimming behavior was maintained for the another 5 min interval to achieve maximum aerobic performance.
+Immediately after the 10 min swimming period, fish were collected by hand and transferred to respiration chambers.
+The time between fish being placed in respiration chambers and the start of data being recorded was measured to be less than 10 s.
+Oxygen concentration (percent air saturation) was measured continuously every ~1.14 s.
+MO2Max was measured over a 30 s interval via rolling regressions within the ‘auto_rate’ function included in the R package ‘respR’ (v2.0.1).
+The steepest slope (highest oxygen consumption rate) with an r2 threshold of 0.95 was used to determine MO2Max.
+MO2Maxwas measured prior to routine metabolic rate (MO2Routine).